-The Alarm will emit a short beep and flash the YellowLED when it becomes partially depleted.
+The Alarm will emit a short beep and flash the Yellow LED when it becomes partially depleted.
 Check the date when the Alarm should be replaced which is given on the sidewall of the Alarm.
-When electronic self testing indicates that the battery is becoming low the Alarm will beep and the yellow LED will flash at the same time (about every 48 seconds) to warn the user.
-This indicates that the battery or batteries must be replaced.
+When electronic self testing indicates that the batteries are becoming low the Alarm will beep and the yellow LED will flash at the same time (about every 48 seconds) to warn the user.
+This indicates that the batteries must be replaced.